varigence/docs/bimlflex/concepts/importing-metadata.md

 ### Locating the tool

-In the BimlFlex application, navigate to a *Source Connection* or associated *Source Project*.
+In the BimlFlex App, navigate to a *Source Connection* or associated *Source Project*.
 The Connection must have a valid connection string which points to the database which should be imported.
 In the details tab, click the `Import Metadata` button.
 This opens the Import Metadata page.

 ![Import Metadata Ribbon](../metadata-editors/images/bimlflex-app-import-metadata-ribbon.png "Import Metadata Ribbon")